The HIBEAM Instrument at the European Spallation Source: Detectors

 \subsubsection{The Calorimeter}

-The WASA calorimeter consists of about 1000 CsI(Na) modules of slightly varying depth~\cite{wasa} .
-Typically a module is 16 radiation lengths deep and 0.8 nuclear absorption lengths.
-Being a scintillation detector it measures the energy deposits by charged particles and due to the high atomic number of both cesium and iodine it is also an excellent fully absorbing electromagnetic calorimeter for the expected photon energies (see Fig.~\ref{fig5}).
-For charged hadrons the energy resolution is also very good but the likelihood for nuclear reactions in the material for particles with long range into the CsI is rather high.
-If no nuclear interaction takes place the CsI thickness allows stopping 400MeV protons and 190MeV charged pions.
-Evidently, all expected protons will stop while a large fraction of the charged pions will go through the calorimeter.
-The difficulties to measure charged hadron energies in this regime by stopping them is a fact of nature.
-The only way around would be to measure momentum instead by tracing them in a magnetic field.
-But a magnetic field cannot be used in this experiment.
-The kinematic of the event can be used to constraint the energy of the pions which don’t interact hadronically.
-The WASA calorimeter geometry is designed to measure particles originating from a single point in the center of the detector.
-But antineutron annihilation vertices in this experiment will be distributed over the entire area of the annihilation foil, leading to variations of incident angles that will have some effect on the resolution.
-For charged hadrons the angle is known from the TPC, which can be used for correction and for gammas the energy measurement is likely to be less affected since it is anyway a sum of deposited several adjacent modules.
-For reconstruction of the $\pi^{0}$ mass, the opening angle between the two gammas will be enough to separate the two energy deposits.
+The WASA calorimeter consists of approximately 1000 CsI(Na) modules of slightly varying depth~\cite{wasa}.
+Each module is typically 16 radiation lengths deep and 0.8 nuclear absorption lengths.
+As a scintillation detector, it measures the energy deposited by charged particles, and due to the high atomic numbers of cesium and iodine, it serves as an efficient, fully absorbing electromagnetic calorimeter for the expected photon energies (see Figure~\ref{fig5}).
+For charged hadrons, the energy resolution is also very good; however, the likelihood of nuclear reactions occurring within the material increases for particles with long ranges in CsI.
+If no nuclear interaction occurs, the CsI thickness allows the calorimeter to fully stop protons up to 400 MeV and charged pions up to 190 MeV.
+Consequently, all expected protons will be fully absorbed, while a significant fraction of charged pions will traverse the calorimeter without stopping.